 Appeals Virtual Conferences - WebEx

-In 2017 and 2018, the IRS Office of Appeals (Appeals) conducted a pilot using WebEx software for virtual conferencing.
+Recently, the IRS Independent Office of Appeals (Appeals) conducted a pilot using WebEx software for virtual conferencing.
 Most taxpayers who participated in WebEx conferences during the pilot indicated they would prefer WebEx over traditional phone calls for future conferences with Appeals.
 As a result of the pilot, Appeals has expanded the availability of WebEx for conferences in cases pending with Appeals.
 Under this expansion, Appeals Officers (AOs) who volunteer to use WebEx may choose to offer WebEx conferences to taxpayers and/or representatives who have individual or business cases pending with Appeals.
 The goal of these conferences is to provide a virtual face-to-face opportunity, improving communication between the parties and assisting in resolution of the tax matters at issue.

 - Why is Appeals offering WebEx conferences?
 Appeals’ objective in offering WebEx conferences is to provide taxpayers and their representatives an additional conference option, in addition to a telephone conference or an in-person conference.
 The purpose of an Appeals conferences is to provide taxpayers the opportunity to be heard and present their position to Appeals, allowing Appeals to resolve tax controversies, without litigation, on a basis which is fair and impartial to both the taxpayer and the government.
 Some taxpayers may feel they can best present their position to Appeals through an in-person conference at an Appeals office.
 Others may prefer the telephone.
 A WebEx videoconference allows taxpayers to be both seen and heard, and to share documents, without being physically present.
 While taxpayers who are geographically remote from an IRS office might find WebEx a useful and more economical alternative to traveling for an in-person conference, even taxpayers who are not geographically remote may prefer the convenience of WebEx.